lawarner/sockstr/README.md

 ## Dependencies

 You will need GNU make, g++ and pthreads to build this package.
+If you want TLS/SSL, then you also need openssl library and headers.
+Double check the config.h file and various Makefile's in this project and adjust accordingly.

-Optionally you can generate documentation if you have doxygen.
+Optionally you can generate documentation if you have doxygen installed.
+Just type 'make doc'.

 This library was originally written on Windows with winsock, but has since been ported to Linux.
-During the port, the winsock functionality has broken.
-I plan to fix this in a future version.
+During the port, the winsock functionality has been neglected.
+I have done an initial port back to windows, but it needs much more testing.

+The primary purpose of this library is to provide a standard C++ iostream interface, and to make sockets as easy as possible.

 ## Building
 Simply type 'make'.
 This will build the sockstr library and example programs.